 XML Persian Abstract Print

-Abstract: (107 Views)
+Abstract: (1447 Views)

 Background: The complexity of the vegetation structure is an important feature of natural ecosystems, often associated with higher ecological performance.
 Studies have shown that plant communities that are structurally more diverse are also more complex.
-However, the shape and overall nature of this relationship, as well as the mechanisms involved, are not well known.
-On the other hand, the assets and services of forest ecosystems have significantly declined due to destruction and deforestation in some parts of the country, particularly in mountainous landscapes.
+However, the shape and overall nature of this relationship, as well as the involved mechanisms, are not well known.
+On the other hand, the assets and services of forest ecosystems have significantly declined due to destruction and deforestation in some parts of Iran, particularly in mountainous landscapes.
 This study aims to evaluate the structural changes in forest stands affected by varying degrees of degradation in a mountainous ecosystem.
-The research focuses on analyzing structural indicators such as abundance, species composition, density, diameter at breast height (DBH), tree height, and the regeneration status of woody species.
+The research focuses on analyzing structural indicators, such as abundance, species composition, density, diameter at breast height (DBH), tree height, and the regeneration status of woody species.
 The primary goal is to achieve a better understanding of the human disturbance process and its effects on forest structure.
 Additionally, the study emphasizes providing recommendations and strategies for the sustainable management and restoration of degraded forest stands based on the findings.

 Type of Study: Research | Subject: اکولوژی جنگل